-For 2020 we rebalanced the rates into fewer tier groups so depending on how much water you use you may see a slight increase or a slight decrease.
-Fewer groups mean more consistent billing.
-Overall people that use less water should see a slight decrease while some of our higher-end users will see an increase (the calculation is sewer rate x usage).
+Sewer billing is based on how much water you use.
+Overall people that use less water should see smaller sewer bills; while some of our higher-end users will see larger bills (the calculation is sewer rate x usage).

 It seems like the bill is large, why is your sewer rate so high?